csenge-szabo/Named_Entity_Recognition_and_Classification/README.md

 ## Author
 Csenge Szabó

+## Overview

-This repository contains the project work for the Machine Learning Master's course in Computational Linguistics taught at VU Amsterdam, focusing on Named Entity Recognition and Classification (NERC).
+This repository contains the project work for the Machine Learning Master's course taught at VU Amsterdam, focusing on Named Entity Recognition and Classification (NERC).

 ## Prerequisites
 Before you begin, ensure you complete the following steps: